What are e-procurement systems?

 or integrated with UNGM.

-Currently, 15 UN organizations have their e-procurement systems integrated with UNGM: FAO, IFAD, ILO, ITU, PAHO, UN Secretariat, UNESCO, UNICC, UNICEF, UNOPS, UNRWA, WIPO, WTO, WMO, and WHO.
+Currently, 17 UN organizations have their e-procurement systems integrated with UNGM: FAO, IFAD, ICAO, ILO, ITC, ITU, PAHO, UN Secretariat, UNESCO, UNICC, UNICEF, UNOPS, UNRWA, WIPO, WTO, WMO, and WHO.

-The integration of the UNGM system and the e-procurement system enables potential suppliers to electronically submit their bids or proposals for procurement opportunities published on UNGM.
+Integrating the UNGM and e-procurement systems enables potential suppliers to electronically submit their bids or proposals for procurement opportunities published on UNGM.